-A modern photographic lens is the result of a complex design process aiming at a high resolution, contrast, aperture, and possibly a large magnification and a pleasing bokeh, while keeping a number of unwanted effects at a minimum, such as geometric distortions, chromatic aberrations, vignetting, and flare.
-Other practical constraints such as size, weight and cost also have to be considered.
+A modern camera lens is the result of a complex design process aiming at high resolution, high contrast, large maximum aperture and possibly high magnification and a pleasing bokeh, while minimizing a number of unwanted effects such as geometric distortion, chromatic aberration, vignetting and flare.
+Other practical constraints such as size, weight and cost also must be taken into account.
 This task is even more difficult for a zoom lens which has to provide a good balance over a possibly wide range of focal lengths.

 10 elements in 7 groups, including 1 aspherical and 1 floating element

 we usually do not know much about its internal design.
 It thus seems somewhat questionable to calculate properties such as magnification or depth of field in which we are interested here without proper knowledge of any details.

 However, as can easily be verified, a camera lens still behaves similar to a single thin lens, collecting incoming parallel light rays (e.g. from the sun) in one single focal point.
 Thus, we make the simplifying basic assumption that a camera lens can be modeled as a single thin lens, which is described by the well-known lens equation.
 We shall later see how accurate this assumption really is.